 Prices and recommendations: budget guesthouse ≤2 stars: 30–40 USD; mid-range, 3–4 stars, 50–80 USD, Jingshan Garden Hotel (a courtyard hotel) and Beijing 161 Lama Temple Courtyard Hotel; luxury 5-star rating, 100–170 USD, Beijing Ruyuan Courtyard

-4. Chaoyang Park: a child-friendly area and a good budget choice
+4. Chaoyang Park: best area for children and budget travelers

 It’s the largest park in Beijing — there are plenty of green spaces sprawling into fields, with many beautiful lakes and flower gardens in them.